About our 2026 Workshop Presenters

 Jennifer Donison

 Jennifer offers a unique blend of personal experience, professional expertise, and unwavering dedication to helping individuals and families navigate the challenging journey of divorce.
 Jennifer has also personally been impacted by divorce with young children.
 This personal experience has shaped her approach and allowed her to truly empathize with the emotions, uncertainties, and hurdles that come with divorce.
 At the heart Jennifer's practice is a fundamental belief in the importance of prioritizing children's well-being during divorce.
+"Just when the caterpillar thought the world was over, it became a butterfly."

 H